About Us

 The Academic Quality Agency for New Zealand Universities (AQA), previously known as the New Zealand Universities Academic Audit Unit, was established in 1993 by the New Zealand Vice-Chancellors’ Committee to carry out audits of the processes in universities which underpin academic quality.

-AQA's governing Board is appointed by Universities New Zealand (formerly the New Zealand Vice-Chancellors' Committee).
-AQA itself is operationally independent of Universities New Zealand - Te Pōkai Tara.
+AQA's governing Board is appointed by the New Zealand Vice-Chancellors' Committee.
+AQA is operationally independent of Universities New Zealand - Te Pōkai Tara.
+The purpose and terms of reference of AQA are set out in its Constitution and encompass both academic quality assurance and academic quality enhancement.

 AQA is a full member of the International Network for Quality Assurance Agencies in Higher Education, INQAAHE, and adheres to its Guidelines of Good Practice in Quality Assurance.
 AQA is also a full member of the Asia-Pacific Quality Network.